 What is trauma?

 Trauma can include damage to both your body and/or your mind.
-Trauma can be caused by sudden physical injury, such as being in a major car accident, taking a bad fall, or being a victim of violence or from mental/emotional stress.
-Pregnancy outcomes may differ based on the type of trauma experienced and based on the severity of the trauma.
-For a discussion of the mental/emotional side of trauma, see our fact sheet on Stress at http://mothertobaby.org/fact-sheets/stress-pregnancy/pdf/.
+Trauma can be caused by sudden physical injury, such as being in a major car accident, taking a bad fall, being burned, or being a victim of violence or from mental/emotional stress.
+Pregnancy outcomes may be different based on the type of trauma experienced and the severity of the trauma.
+For a discussion of the mental/emotional side of trauma, see our fact sheet on Stress during Pregnancy at https://mothertobaby.org/fact-sheets/stress-pregnancy/.

-While there are individual reports of babies born with and without birth defects following trauma, it’s unclear if there is an increased risk for birth defects.
-One study of 62 women who were hospitalized for car accidents in the first trimester did not find a higher chance for birth defects than in the general population.
-Studies are needed to determine if trauma during pregnancy increases the chance for birth defects.
+Every pregnancy starts with a 3-5% chance of having a birth defect.
+This is called the background risk.
+While there are individual reports of babies born with and without birth defects following trauma, it is unclear if trauma increases the chance for birth defects above the background risk.
+One study of 62 people who were hospitalized for car accidents in the first trimester of pregnancy did not find a higher chance for birth defects than in the general population.

 Another concern with trauma is for placental abruption, which can occur with trauma to the abdomen such as in domestic violence or car accidents.
-Placental abruption is a serious condition in which the placenta (the connection from the mother to the baby) pulls away from the uterus.
+Placental abruption is a serious condition in which the placenta pulls away from the uterus.
 This is thought to be a leading cause of pregnancy loss and stillbirth after trauma in the second and third trimester of pregnancy.

 What should I do if I experience trauma during pregnancy?

 You should call 911 or go to an emergency room for treatment of serious physical trauma (bodily injuries).
-Health care providers can treat injuries and may check the pregnancy by drawing blood, performing an ultrasound, monitoring the baby’s heart rate, and checking for uterine contractions.
-Also continue to follow up for monitoring with your health care provider.
+Healthcare providers can treat injuries and can check the pregnancy by drawing blood, performing an ultrasound, performing diagnostic imaging, monitoring the baby’s heart rate, and checking for uterine contractions.
+Continue to follow up for monitoring with your healthcare provider.

 If you or someone you know is experiencing domestic or interpersonal violence, please call the National Domestic Violence Hotline 1−800−799−7233 (SAFE).

-There are no studies looking at how a man’s exposure to general trauma would affect pregnancy.
-However, trauma that injures a man’s scrotum or testicles (organs involved in making sperm), could affect his ability to father a pregnancy.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if trauma could affect male fertility or increase the chance of birth defects.
+Trauma that injures the scrotum or testicles (organs involved in making sperm) could affect the ability to conceive a pregnancy.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.